etherlinkcom/docs/docs/network/evm-nodes.md

    octez-evm-node run observer --data-dir $evm_observer_dir --initial-kernel installer.hex
    ```

-By default, the Etherlink node exposes its JSON RPC API endpoint to `localhost:8545`.
+By default, the EVM node exposes its JSON RPC API endpoint to `localhost:8545`.
 You can test that everything works as expected by running RPC requests manually or by setting your wallet to use your local node.